Skip to content

 Editing a Notification Rule for Findings

 The image shows an example of the configuration dialog to add a notification rule for findings.
-You can configure the projects on which the rules applies as well as committers and events triggering the rule.
+You can configure the projects on which the rules apply as well as committers and events triggering the rule.
 You can also explicitly sate to not trigger the rule if, e.g., the finding category or the finding group equal your specified string.
 To look up how your categories are named and which groups you are using, please refer to your analysis profile.

 Inspect the Impact of a Single Change in Teamscale